Hecter94/EndlessSky-PluginArchive/Working/All Plugins/Altera/README.md

 <h1><p align=center>Endless Sky Plugin:<br />Altera</p></h1>

-This is a plugin for the free open source game: [Endless Sky][es].
-This plugin is developed and tested against [Endless Sky continuous][continuous] build.
+This is a plugin for the free, open-source game [Endless Sky][es].
+This plugin is developed and tested against the [Endless Sky continuous][continuous] build.
 Learn more [about Endless Sky][esweb].

-# About plugin
+# About Plugin:

 Adds a new civilization to the Ember Wastes: Alterans.
 Alterans, like Heliarchs, are a Tier 2.5 civilization in the Endless Sky universe.
 In total, there are about 80 systems related to Alteran territory.

-This plugin adds:
+This plugin:

-* Government and planets related to Altera.
+* Adds Altera-related governments and planets.
-* Alteran ships and outfits purchasable on planetary shipyards and outfitters.
+* Adds Alteran ships and outfits, which are purchasable on planetary shipyards and outfitters.
-* Adds onto existing map for exploration.
+* Expands upon the existing map for exploration.

-# Development status: Alpha
+# Development Status: Alpha

 * A highly WIP plugin.
 Story is planned but not implemented.

-Currently only adding several clusters east of the Ember-Waste (about 80 systems).
-The majority of these systems is inhabited by the Alterans, from which you can purchase high level ships and outfits, more or less matching the Heliarch tech level.
-There isn't really anything else to explore yet.

 [es]: https://github.com/endless-sky/endless-sky
 [continuous]: https://github.com/endless-sky/endless-sky/releases/tag/continuous